Document Type : Case Report

 Introduction

-The penis is made of three cylindrical bodies of endothelium-lined cavernous spaces: the paired dorsolateral corpora cavernosa, and the single, ventral, and midline corpus spongiosum (1).
-The corpora cavernous is covered with tunica albuginea, a skinny membrane that with about 2 mm thickness in the time of flaccid penis and 0.25 mm in the erection time (2, 3).
+The penis comprises three cylindrical bodies of endothelium-lined cavernous spaces: the paired dorsolateral corpora cavernosa, and the single, ventral, and midline corpus spongiosum (1).
+The corpora cavernous is covered with tunica albuginea, a thin membrane about 2 mm thick at the time of a flaccid penis and 0.25 mm the erection time (2, 3).
 The principle of erection has not been understood completely yet.
 Having a normal male sexual function is completely dependent on a normal erection.
 Male erectile dysfunction is the steady or frequent incapability to attain and/or keep a penile erection enough for sexual performance (4).
-Epidemiological studies pointed that erectile dysfunction is a general problem in aging males and it has been expected that by 2025 it will influence about 350 million men all over the world (5).In addition to age, some psychological, neurological, hormonal, arterial, or cavernosal impairment and more frequently, a combination of these factors can result in erectile dysfunction.
-Here we represent a very rare case of abnormal cavernous which results in erectile dysfunction and our novel therapy recommendation.
+Epidemiological studies pointed out that erectile dysfunction is a general problem in aging males.
+It is expected that by 2025 it will influence about 350 million men worldwide (5).In addition to age, some psychological, neurological, hormonal, arterial, or cavernosal impairments and, more frequently, a combination of these factors can result in erectile dysfunction.
+Here we represent a rare case of abnormal cavernous, which results in erectile dysfunction and our novel therapy recommendation.

 Case presentation

-We present a case of a 23-years married man referred to the department of urology and complained about sexual dysfunction because despite the erection he was not able to perform coitus.
+We present a case of a 23-years married man referred to the department of urology and complained about sexual dysfunction because, despite the erection, he was unable to perform coitus.
 The informed consent was completed by the patient to report the case, and the case was reported based on CARE guidelines

-The patient complaint about was the inability to perform coitus because of not having a rigid straight erection and he had described to his surgeon that his penis had ventral deviation.
+The patient complained about the inability to perform coitus because of not having a rigid straight erection, and he had described to his surgeon that his penis had ventral deviation.

-This erectile dysfunction had been reported by the patient six months before as well, and at that time the urologist had misdiagnosed the ventral chordee.
-Nesbit operation had been done over the patient as a useful procedure for the correction of congenital or acquired chordee.
+This erectile dysfunction had been reported by the patient six months before, and at that time, the urologist had misdiagnosed the ventral chordee.
+Nesbit operation had been done over the patient as a useful procedure for correcting congenital or acquired chordee.
 Unfortunately, because of the lack of rigidity in the cavernous, the surgeon was made to have several plication sutures during surgery with no beneficial result.
 During the surgery, we found out that the tunica albuginea of the penis did not have enough strength.
-Also, in preoperative physical examination, we induce erection with the injection of intracavernous papaverine and we could bend the penis in every direction despite the patient had enough erection (Figure 1).
+Also, in preoperative physical examination, we induce erection with the injection of intracavernous papaverine, and we could bend the penis in every direction despite the patient having enough erection (Figure 1).

 Figure 1.
-The patient's penis was bent in the position of third/fourth from distal in spite of having a normal erection.
+The patient's penis was bent in the position of third/fourth from distal despite having a normal erection.

 In the color-doppler ultra-sonography, no evidence of tunica albuginea abnormality of cavernous was seen.
 Moreover, no Peyronie's plaque or fibrosis was reported.
-The usual approach for the treatment of similar complications is implanting a penile prosthesis.
+The usual approach for treating similar complications is implanting a penile prosthesis.

-In our technique, considering that lack of penis rigidity can be the result of cavernous smooth musculature abnormality, multiple vascular meshes were placed to increase the strength of surrounding tunica albuginea.
-During the surgery, first, the penis was degloved and then the erection was induced by papaverine injection.
+In our technique, considering that lack of penis rigidity can result from cavernous smooth musculature abnormality, multiple vascular meshes were placed to increase the strength of surrounding tunica albuginea.
+During the surgery, the penis was degloved, and then the erection was induced by a papaverine injection.
 We confirmed the lack of rigidity of the cavernous in the middle shaft of the penis.
-After that, the erection has removed and all neurovascular bundles (NVB) from the dorsal, lateral, and urethra from the ventral were released.
-With the injection of the normal saline artificial erection was created and all leakage was sealed meticulously (Figure 2).
+After that, the erection has removed, and all neurovascular bundles (NVB) from the dorsal, lateral, and urethra from the ventral were released.
+With the injection of the normal saline, an artificial erection was created, and all leakage was sealed meticulously (Figure 2).

 Figure 2.
 Several steps of placing a penile implant surgery (1 to 3).

-Our prior plan for surgery was using mesh completely all-around cavernous.
-But during surgery, we observed it is not necessary to place mesh on the urethral bed.
-The surgery continued by placing multiple vascular meshes in the form of circular and longitudinal and the urethral bed left without mesh.
+Our prior plan for surgery was to use mesh completely all-around cavernous.
+But during surgery, we observed that placing mesh on the urethral bed is unnecessary.
+The surgery continued by placing multiple vascular meshes in the form of circular and longitudinal, and the urethral bed was left without mesh.

-For the inner layer of mesh, we used GORTEX vascular mesh to have enough strength and we placed them with enough distance between meshes to not restrict increase length during a normal erection.
+For the inner layer of mesh, we used GORTEX vascular mesh to have enough strength, and we placed them with enough distance between meshes to not restrict increased length during a normal erection.

 Figure 3.
 The status of the patient after three months.